-1. MTC invests in scalable, high-tech startups.
+- MTC invests in scalable, high growth technology startups.

-2. Your company must be located in Missouri, or willing to relocate to Missouri.
+- Your company must be located in Missouri, or willing to relocate to Missouri.

-· The company is registered to do business in the State of Missouri.
+- The company is registered to do business in the State of Missouri.

-· The corporate headquarters are in Missouri, and the company publicly purports to be a Missouri-based company.
+- The corporate headquarters are in Missouri, and the company publicly purports to be a Missouri-based company.

-· The company has an active commercial lease for a Missouri-based office that corresponds with the Corporate Headquarters address.
+- The company has an active commercial lease for a Missouri-based office that corresponds with the Corporate Headquarters address.

-Companies that have not met all of the criteria outlined above may still be considered eligible to receive an investment from MTC’s IDEA Fund, but the company will be required to provide a statement of current and future economic development for review by MTC’s Investment Committee or Executive Committee.
+MTC will determine if a company meets the organization’s required economic development impact on the State of Missouri on a case-by-case basis.
+The company will be required to provide a statement of current and future economic development for review by MTC’s Investment Committee or Executive Committee.

 MTC has three active programs within the IDEA Fund.
 Each program is intended to correlate to a different stage of the startup life cycle.
 It is suggested you reach out to MTC to discuss where you may best fit.